Shad fishing is excellent in the Pacific Northwest, where these eager biters and hard fighters come into select rivers by the millions.

 The Columbia on the border of Oregon and Washington has the Northwest’s largest shad runs, and for practical purposes this is Washington state’s only great shad fishery.

-How great: The number of shad counted at Bonneville Dam often run into the millions, literally filling the fish ladder with silver.
+How great: The number of shad counted at Bonneville Dam often run into the multi-millions, literally filling the fish ladder with silver.

 The first decent numbers of shad appear in late May, after the season typically opens.